VikashChandola/cpptftp/README.md

 Compilation needs at least 1vCPU and 2GB of RAM.
 That is t2.small or higher if you speak in aws.
 ### Dependencies
 Following libraries are required for compilation
-1. boost::asio    : For asyncronous IO
+1. boost::asio    : For asynchronous IO
 2. boost::test    : For unit tests

-3. nlohmann-json  : For client application configuration parsing These are header only library and doesn't bring any runitme dependency.
+These are header only library and doesn't bring any runitme dependency.

 #### Arch Linux